marcbarbosa/mercadobitcoin/README.md

 ## Usage

-There are 2 API endpontis.
+There are 2 API endpoints.
 One for general info (public) and a trade API (require credentials)

 ### API - [documentation](https://www.mercadobitcoin.com.br/api/)